fricas/fricas/src/doc/sphinx/source/faq.rst

    BOOT>(restart)

 Note: ')fin' does not work when using Clozure CL or ECL.
-Due to this do not use it in partable scripts.
+Due to this do not use it in portable scripts.